5G on Rogers FAQs

 As part of the VoIP billing process, one of the primary goals was to increase transparency.
 The Telecom admin fee used to be built into the Bell Centrex line fees charged to departments.
 The updated VoIP billing process splits out the VoIP line fee from the Telecom admin fee in your departmental phone bill.

 Telecommunications is a central cost recovery unit which provides a wide variety of services to departments.
 The Telecom admin fee covers the staffing and operating costs of this unit.
-Learn more about Telecom services.

 Microsoft Teams Phone Migration